akaplo/bluebikes-dock-tracker/README.md

 You can leave the collector running for weeks.
 You only start the viewer when you want to see the chart.

-Needs Python 3.9+ (no packages) and Node 18+ for the viewer.
+Needs Python 3.9+ (no packages) and Node 18+ for the viewer webapp.

 ---

 ## Setting up

 ```
-git clone <this repo> bluebikes
-cd bluebikes
 cp stations.example.json stations.json
 cd viewer && npm install
 ```
+Continue reading for instructions to set up the Collector.
 ---

 ## Choosing stations